How to Ride

 Have Your Fare Ready

-Have your exact change for your cash fare or your Omnitrans bus pass out and ready before you board.
+Have exact change for your cash fare or your Omnitrans bus pass out and ready before you board.
+If you are paying with mobile fare, make sure your pass is activated on your smartphone and ready to be shown to the driver upon boarding.

 Board the Bus